watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 Azure Kubernetes Service requires an Azure Active Directory service principal to interact with Azure APIs.
 The service principal is needed to dynamically manage resources such as user-defined routes and the Layer 4 Azure Load Balancer.
 The easiest way to set up the service principal is using the Azure cloud shell.

-> **Note**: To complete this task ensure your account has the following roles: [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) built-in role for the subscription you will use and [Application Administrator](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles#application-administrator) built-in role for the Azure AD tenant you are using.
-You may have trouble creating a service principal if you do not have these role assignments.
+> **Note**: To complete this task ensure your account is an [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) built-in role for the subscription you will use and is a [Member](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you will use.
+You may have trouble creating a service principal if you do not meet these requirements.

 1. To create a service principal, type the following command in the cloud shell command line, replacing {id} with your subscription identifier, and replacing suffix with your chosen suffix to make the name unique: